Guild Mortgage review

 - Not available in every state.
-As of October 2019, Guild Mortgage doesn’t provide mortgages to New Jersey and New York residents.
+Guild Mortgage doesn’t provide mortgages to New Jersey and New York residents.

 - Limited branch availability.
-While you can apply for a mortgage with Guild Mortgage in almost any state, you’ll have to live in one of the 31 states with a branch location if you want to sit down in person with a loan officer.
+While you can apply for a mortgage with Guild Mortgage in almost any state, you’ll have to live in one of the 32 states with a branch location if you want to meet in person with a loan officer.

 - Mixed customer reviews.
-Online reviews of Guild Mortgage prove to be mostly negative.
+Online reviews of Guild Mortgage prove to be somewhat negative.
 However, J.D.
 Power ranked it third for customer satisfaction in 2019.

 What is Guild Mortgage?

 Guild Mortgage was founded in 1960 and operates as an independent mortgage lender that offers products nationwide.
-It acquired Cornerstone Mortgage in 2018, and in early 2019, Cornerstone switched to using the Guild Mortgage name.
+It acquired Cornerstone Mortgage in 2018, and in early 2019, Cornerstone rebranded as Guild Mortgage.